johnny49r/watt-iz/demo-projects/watt_iz_translator/WATT_IZ_TRANSLATE_README.md

 The new font can be referenced in the LanguageArray so the output text will be correct for the selected language.
 **NOTE:** There may be difficuty with languages such as Chinese or Japanese that have a huge number of symbols in their written language.
-Very large font files may not fit in this environments with moderate resources avialable.
+Very large font files may not fit in this environment with moderate resources avialable.